Short Stories & Flash Fiction to read

-'The Night Ape - a True Story' won the 2014 Momaya Press Short Story Competition, and was published in the '2014 Momaya Press Review - Captivity'.
-And was published a second time in the 2016 'To Hull and Back' anthology of humourous stories.
+'The Night Ape - a True Story' won First Prize 2014 Momaya Press Short Story Competition, and was published in the '2014 Momaya Press Review - Captivity'.
+It was published a second time in the 2016 'To Hull and Back' anthology of humourous stories.

 The book haunted him.
 It was still in the small blue plastic bag in which he’d bought it.
 Not displayed openly.
 The bag looked incongruous in the meticulously regimented book case.
 Between McSweeney’s Volume 19 - the cigar box edition - and a signed collection of poetry by Simon Armitage.
 Amongst the army of books that protected him.

 He took it from the shelf.
 From its bag.
 The first time since he’d bought it from that second-hand shop in Hove three months ago.
 Just a few days before her birthday.

 The receipt and catalogue entry inside the book confirmed its value, its importance.

 FITZGERALD, F. Scott.
 Tender Is the Night.
 New York: Charles Scribner’s Sons, 1934.
 First edition.
 In an unrestored first issue dust jacket, with quotes from T.S.
 Eliot, H.L.
 Mencken, and Paul Rosenfeld on the front flap. $2.50 price not clipped.
 Original green cloth.
 Spine stamped in gilt.
 Jacket with some minor chipping along edges.
 Book fore-edge very slightly foxed.
 Protected in cellophane.
 Housed in a custom red morocco clamshell.